lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

   PqckemPrivateKey ::= OCTET STRING
 ~~~

-The following is an example of a Kyber TBD private key encoded using the
+The following is an example of a Kyber-512 private key encoded using the
-textual encoding defined in {{RFC7468}}.
+textual encoding defined in {{RFC7468}}:

 ~~~
   -----BEGIN PRIVATE KEY-----